Saber Hardani: Club career

 Hardani started his career with Foolad's youth team, Foolad Khuzestan B F.C.
-In the winter of 2016 he joined the first team by Naeim Saadavi and signed a three and half year contract which will keep him with the club until 2018.
+In the winter of 2016 he joined the first team by Naeim Saadavi and signed a three-and-a-half-year contract which will keep him with the club until 2018.
 Hardani made his debut on August 5, 2016 against Zob Ahan CSC, as a substitute for Ayoub Vali.